How to Become a Vegetarian Including What to Eat

 • Virtual Vegan.
 I had a conversation with Dianna Fleischmann about being a Bivalve Vegan.
 She suggests that you can have the same impact environmentally and with less impact on animals by taking steps to become a vegetarian and eating occasional seafood.
 It’s an interesting discussion!

-So, if you’re ready to learn how to start being vegetarian, let’s get started!
+So, if you’re ready to learn how to start being a vegetarian, let’s get started!

 Tips on How to Become Vegetarian